• About UGM

 Haiyun Nisa, S.Psi., M.Psi., Psychologist, successfully earned her doctoral degree at the public defense of the Doctoral Program in Psychology, Universitas Gadjah Mada (UGM), on Thursday (June 26).
 Her dissertation, titled “The Inner Voice of Plaintiffs: Therapeutic Jurisprudence and Psychological Empowerment in Women Initiating Divorce,” led Haiyun to become the 6,517th doctoral graduate from UGM.

-The doctoral defense was held in Room A-203 at the Faculty of Psychology UGM, chaired by the Dean of the Faculty, Rahmat Hidayat, M.Sc., Ph.D., and attended by leading academic examiners.
+The doctoral defense was held in Room A-203 at the Faculty of Psychology UGM, chaired by the Dean of the Faculty, Rahmat Hidayat, S.Psi., M.Sc., Ph.D., and attended by leading academic examiners.
 Serving as the main advisor (Promoter) was Prof. Drs.
-Koentjoro, MBSc., Ph.D., Psychologist, with Dr. Pradytia Putri Pertiwi, S.Psi., Ph.D. as Co-Promoter.
-Other examiners included Prof. Dr. Tina Afiatin, M.Si., Psychologist; Dr. Diana Setiyawati, MH.Sc.Psy., Ph.D., Psychologist; and external examiner Prof. Dr. Nurul Hartini, S.Psi., M.Kes., Psychologist from Universitas Airlangga’s Faculty of Psychology.
+Koentjoro, MBSc., Ph.D., Psikolog, with Pradytia Putri Pertiwi, S.Psi., Ph.D., as Co-Promoter.
+Other examiners included Prof. Dr. Tina Afiatin, M.Si., Psikolog; Diana Setiyawati, S.Psi., MHSc., Ph.D., Psikolog; and external examiner Prof. Dr. Nurul Hartini, S.Psi., M.Kes., Psikolog from Universitas Airlangga’s Faculty of Psychology.

 Haiyun’s research focused on the inner experiences of women who file for divorce due to household conflicts, their efforts to endure the situation, and the emotional toll that is often difficult to express to others.
 She emphasized that the divorce process is not only legally exhausting but also psychologically draining—especially since most divorce cases in Indonesia are initiated by women.